Posted On17 Aug 2020

 Be succinct with your reason

 Let the hiring manager know why you’re declining the position.
-It’s the cordial thing to do, after they considered you for the job.
+It’s the cordial thing to do after they considered you for the job.
 That said, there’s no need to put the company down, like saying how the salary falls short of your talents, or how an offer from another company is so much better than the one they’re handing to you.
 It’s enough to say something like, “Thank you for considering me, but after some contemplation, I’ve decided to decline and wait for a role that is more aligned with my career goals.”

 Be honest and straightforward with your message.
 Thank them for the effort, and let them know the reason you are declining without getting too specific.
 Or if you can explain your reason in one or two sentences without being insulting or patronizing, say that.
-Here are some examples on how to phrase your words.
+Here are some examples of how to phrase your words.

 “Unfortunately, I cannot accept your salary offer.
 I will need (monetary amount) to leave my current position.”